gzldsss/MYPIANO/README.md

 The screen is divided into seven parts, and each part is used to display information about a specific sound.
 The text includes the sound name, progress, speed, and instructions on how to play the sound.
 When a sound is playing, its text turns red.

 The sounds are: background music, rain, cymbal, finger snap, punch, piano, and bass.
 The **setMultiPlay()** function is used to prevent the sounds from playing simultaneously.
+##
+The process of doing this homework is pleasant, because I like music very much, and I hope that I can make some music by myself in the future, and I can make interesting codes that can edit music.
+This homework gave me a deeper understanding of openframeworks, and I will continue to learn.